heroku-python/dj-static/README.rst

 .. image:: http://farm8.staticflickr.com/7387/8907351990_58677d7c35_z.jpg

-"Finally, a super-simple way of serving assets in Django that’ll actually perform well — `@jacobian <https://twitter.com/jacobian/status/356754168075128833>`_"
+"Finally, a super-simple way of serving assets in Django that’ll actually perform well" — `@jacobian <https://twitter.com/jacobian/status/356754168075128833>`_

 It is suitable for the production use of static file serving, unlike Django.
 Enjoy!